Beyond Film Subtitles: Is YouTube the Best Approximation of Spoken Vocabulary?: Human Evaluation

 \section{Human Evaluation}

 We performed human evaluation to verify how representative the corpus is of the target languages, and spoken language in particular.
 We took a sample of size 300 for each language, consisting of 100 videos with 3 random subtitle time stamps for each.
 The videos were selected using stratified sampling by category and duration\footnote{ We divided the videos in three similarly large duration classes: [0, 3~min), [3~min, 10~min), and [10~min, $\infty$). } for each language.
 Each sampled timestamp was examined and labeled by a CEFR C2-level non-native speaker for English and by native speakers for the other languages.

-The labels and evaluation results are shown in \autoref{tab:human-eval}.
+We examined each example by playing the video and comparing the subtitle cue (the subtitle text displayed at the given timestamp) with the corresponding audio, extending the examined video segment as deemed necessary by the evaluator to categorize the example.

+The evaluation results are shown in \autoref{tab:human-eval}.
+To be evaluated as ``OK'', the subtitles must match human speech in audio and both must be in the target language.
+Otherwise, the instance is assigned to one of the ``Problematic'' evaluation results.
+While in principle problems not listed in the table may occur (e.g.\ the language matches, but the content of audio and subtitles differs) or the listed problems could co-occur, it did not happen in our sample.

 Most importantly, among the 1,500 subtitle cues, we have not found a single one whose language would differ from the target language.
 We have, however, observed different dialects or varieties of each language, as well as apparent non-native speech, sometimes co-occurring in the same video.
 In the case of Chinese, 2 of the 100 videos were in Cantonese, with traditional Chinese subtitles, while the majority was in Mandarin Chinese.
 To better understand the composition of the Chinese subtitles, we also analyzed the script used in the whole corpus, and found that 66\% videos use simplified Chinese, 33\% videos use traditional Chinese, and 1\% mix both.\footnote{ We used the Hanzi Identifier package (\url{https://github.com/tsroten/hanzidentifier}). and considered subtitles mixed if they contained the non-majority script variant on at least 2 lines and at least 5\% of lines. }

 Most proportions of potentially problematic phenomena were relatively low (up to 2\%), with the exception of synthesized speech, which ranged from 3\% for English to 34\% for Chinese.
 Synthesized speech with subtitles, or subtitles provided for scenes without speech, could effectively be written language, rather than spoken.
 We further discuss the implications in \autoref{sec:spoken-vs-written}.